nginx/unit-docs/source/howto/grafana.rst

       $ yarn install --pure-lockfile
       $ yarn start

-   Note the directory where the newly-built :file:`grafana-server` is placed, usually :file:`$GOPATH/bin/`; it's used for the :samp:`executable` option in the Unit configuration.
+   Note the directory where the newly built :file:`grafana-server` is placed, usually :file:`$GOPATH/bin/`; it's used for the :samp:`executable` option in the Unit configuration.